 • services provided by different organizations.

 Habitat for Humanity Bangladesh took the initiative to organize a platform where many of the urban actors in Bangladesh can share experiences to harmonize activities and promote the coordination of urban development through an urban INGO forum.
 The first Urban Dialogue was organized by Habitat for Humanity Bangladesh in 2013, followed by the 2nd Urban Dialogue organized by Habitat for Humanity Bangladesh together with World Vision Bangladesh and Islamic Relief in 2014.
-The 3rd Urban Dialogue 2015 was the first large event of this urban INGO forum which took place on 25 – 26 August, 2015 at Nabab Nawab Ali Chowdhury Senate Bhaban, University of Dhaka.
+The 3rd Urban Dialogue 2015 was the first large event of this urban INGO forum which took place on 25 – 26 August 2015 at Nawab Ali Chowdhury Senate Bhaban, University of Dhaka.
 Twelve INGOs hosted the 3rd Urban Dialogue while the Department of Disaster Science and Management from the University of Dhaka was a technical partner.
-The contributing INGOs were World Vision, Habitat for Humanity, Oxfam, Islamic Relief, Save the Children and Plan Bangladesh.
-In addition, the participating organizations included Concern Universal, Concern World Wide, World Renew, Water and Life, ACF and Swiss Contact.
+The contributing INGOs were World Vision, Habitat for Humanity, Oxfam, Islamic Relief, Save the Children, and Plan Bangladesh.
+Also, the participating organizations included Concern Universal, Concern World Wide, World Renew, Water and Life, ACF, and Swiss Contact.
 This urban INGO forum is growing stronger each year, with new partners joining and new leaders emerging.

-- Sanitation and housing improvements in ten slum communities such as Talab Camp, Beguntila, Takerbari, Bauniabad, Lalmath Bosti and West Duaripara in Dhaka; Machghat, Labanchara and Notun Bazar in Khulna; supporting around 30,000 people.
+- Sanitation and housing improvements in ten slum communities such as Talab Camp, Beguntila, Takerbari, Bauniabad, Lalmath slum, and West Duaripara in Dhaka; Machghat, Labanchara and Notun Bazar in Khulna; supporting around 30,000 people.

 - Data collection and mapping of 25 slums using a "Geographic Information System" to create a comprehensive database.